Muonic X-Ray Measurement for the Nuclear Charge Distribution: the Case of Stable Palladium Isotopes: Total muon capture rate

 where $\tau_{\mu^+}$ is the lifetime of a positive muon (2.1969811(22)~$\mu$s)~\cite{PDG2014} and $Q$ is the Huff factor.
 The Huff factor is $Q=0.927$ for palladium~\citep{Suzuki1987,Blair1962}.

 The total muon capture rates deduced from the measured lifetimes are listed in Table~\ref{tab:lambdac} for each palladium isotope.
 In the fitting procedure, we assume the lifetimes of excited states in each rhodium isotope produced by the muon capture are negligibly small.
-If the excited states have longer lifetimes, the measured $\tau$ become longer and, hence, $\tau$ in Table~\ref{tab:lambdac} are the upper limits.
-Consequently, the determined capture rates $\Lambda_C$ here are the lower limits.
+If the excited states have long lifetimes, the measured $\tau$ becomes longer than the actual lifetime of the muonic palladium.
+Hence, the values of $\tau$ in Table~\ref{tab:lambdac} are the upper limits.
+Consequently, the capture rates $\Lambda_C$ shown here are the lower limits.

 For a consistency check, the lifetime of natural palladium was calculated by summing up the measured decay curves with the weight of the natural abundance of palladium.
 Natural palladium contains 1.02\% of $\mathrm{^{102}Pd}$ and the existence of $\mathrm{^{102}Pd}$ is neglected here.
-The lifetime of this summed-up decay curve is $102 \pm 8$~ns, which is consistent with the previously measured value $96 \pm 0.6$~ns~\citep{Eckhause1966} of the natural palladium within the uncertainty.
+The lifetime of this accumulated decay curve is $90 \pm 5$~ns, which is consistent with the previously measured value $96 \pm 0.6$~ns~\citep{Eckhause1966} of the natural palladium within the uncertainty.

 The nuclear muon capture changes a proton into a neutron in the excited states.
-The excited states after the nuclear muon capture can be well described by the random phase approximation (RPA), in which each excited state is written as a superposition of one-particle-one-hole state.
+The excited states following the nuclear muon capture reaction can be well described by the random phase approximation (RPA), in which each excited state is written as a superposition of one-particle-one-hole states.
 The theoretical calculation of $\Lambda_C$ is also listed in Table~\ref{tab:lambdac} with RPA based on single-particle states generated by Woods-Saxon potential by Zinner \textit{et al.}~\citep{Zinner2006} and the relativistic proton-neutron quasiparticle random phase approximation ({\it pn}-RQRPA) using the relativistic Hartree-Bogoliubov basis by Marketin \textit{et al.}~\citep{Marketin2009}.
-Both the experimental and theoretical values have a decreasing trend along with the mass number $A$.
-Theoretical values, however, overestimate $\Lambda_C$ for all palladium isotopes compared with the experimental results.
-Further experimental and theoretical studies are required.
+The RPA-based calculations well reproduced the present experimental data.